Guide to Using the pgvector PostgreSQL Extension in ServBay

 pip

-path as needed for your Python environment.Create a Python Script: Create a Python file (e.g.,
+path according to your Python environment.Create the Python Script:

-) and copy in the following code.
-Be sure to update the connection parameters (dbname
+) and copy the code below.
+Modify the connection parameters (dbname

 ,user